purpleTV Director Margot is the writer, producer and director of "Jock Stein

 , a factual entertainment documentary about the revered Hibernian FC forward-line of the 1950s, was written, Produced and Directed by Margot and broadcast in January 2016 following a premiere screening at the Dominion Theatre in Edinburgh.

-She most recently wrote, produced and directed a feature-length documentary film about the legendary Scottish footballer, Jimmy Johnstone
+She recently wrote, produced and directed a feature-length documentary film about the legendary Scottish footballer, Jimmy Johnstone

 It's been thirty years since Dundee United, against the odds, made it to the UEFA Cup final.
 Tannadice 87